skorokithakis/stavros-notes/content/python/decorator-that-runs-a-function-in-a-thread.md

 * * *

 <p style="font-size:80%; font-style: italic">
-Last updated on July 19, 2023.
+Last updated on September 28, 2024.
 For any questions/feedback,
 email me at <a href="mailto:hi@stavros.io">hi@stavros.io</a>.
 </p>